- J.D., Harvard University, 2004, cum laude

 Areas of Practice

 Prior to joining the firm, Mr. Buccigross was an associate in Morrison & Foerster LLP’s litigation department.
-There, besides litigating patent infringement cases, his practice encompassed trade secret/unfair competition litigation, general commercial litigation, and employment litigation.
+There, besides litigating patent infringement cases, his practice encompassed trade secret/unfair competition litigation, contract litigation, employment litigation, and securities litigation.

 Mr. Buccigross graduated with honors from Harvard Law School, where he received an award for his brief writing.
-During law school, he interned and externed for the Massachusetts Office of the Attorney General.
 He received his B.S. in Biology from the University of California at San Diego, with highest honors.
 While there, he completed substantial coursework in computer science, advanced mathematics, physics for engineers, and electrical engineering.

 - La Mancha Pro Bono Attorney of the Year, Casa Cornelia Law Center, 2013